 Alcohol can play a pretty big part in a wedding, can’t it?

 Yes.
 Traditionally in the UK, weddings are pretty boozy occasions.
-There are many moments in the day when alcohol is expected, and they seem to be growing in number, from the Buck’s Fizz for breakfast to the speech-giving toasts.
+There are many moments in the day when alcohol is expected.
+What’s more, they seem to be growing in number, from the Buck’s Fizz for breakfast to the speech-giving toasts.
 By the end of the day the free bar may have been maxed out and things can get a bit messy.

 Do you think we tend to forget about non-drinking wedding guests?